Sapphire Wafer Wet vs. Dry Etching

 The high temperature wet etching process holds the advantage over dry etching in terms of speed, cost, and scalability.
 A process tank for a batch of 6-inch wafers, for example, is only slightly more in cost than a tank designed for a batch of 2-inch wafers and can hold the same number of wafers.

-Of course, using extremely hot chemicals can be challenging for manufacturers: safety is paramount with chemicals hot and powerful enough to rapidly etch sapphire surfaces.
-To maintain safety, any system must feature a suitable chemical tank, designed not to react with any of the chemicals.
-Preferably it will be constructed of a sturdy substance such as high-purity virgin annealed quartz.
-No plastics should come into contact with the chemical mixture, and built-in temperature sensors should feed precise readings back to the systems management equipment.
-As added safety features, some tanks include a cool-down module to house the hot chemistry while it cools and overflow tanks that can hold 120 percent of the main tank’s volume in case of an accident.
-Fume exhaust must also be considered with high temperature etching because fumes can be more severe; and operator safety must be newly reviewed when working with these elevated levels.
+Of course, the use of extremely hot chemicals can pose a challenge for manufactures.
+Chemicals hot enough and powerful enough to rapidly etch sapphire surfaces must be contained and handled safely.
+At the core of any system is the tank.
+It must be designed not to react with any of the chemicals, so tanks, such as the Imtec Acculine XE-Series are constructed of high purity, virgin annealed quartz.
+They contain no plastics that come in contact with the mixture.
+Built-in temperature sensors feed precise readings back to the systems management equipment.
+As added safety features, the XE-Series includes a cool down module to house the hot chemistry while it cools and an overflow tank that can hold 120 per cent of the volume of the main tank, in case an accident should occur.